The Maurer liberal republican flag

 Historical Context

-American history has been hijacked, manipulated, and (in some cases deliberately) misrepresented.
+American history has been hijacked, manipulated, and (in many cases deliberately) misrepresented.

 The ideals of Liberalism and Republicanism were, in the early republic, touted as the most beloved and fundamental ideas to American society and culture.